zcarson1114/examples/README.md

 that automatically build doxygen (using `cd fib && make doc`), and publish the generated document to [https://ou-cs3560-examples.netlify.com/](https://ou-cs3560-examples.netlify.com/).

+## Connect to school servers

-## How to connect to 3rd Floor Linux Computers from 1st Floor Windows Lab computers
+### How to connect to 3rd Floor Linux Computers from 1st Floor Windows Lab computers

 Type in WINDOWS-R, then type in "cmd" in the dialog box.